My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 I couldn't be so naive as to say something so honest, so I just smiled politely

-I hope you'll read it without thinking, "This is just an unnecessary bonus."
+I'd be happy if you read it without thinking, "This is an unnecessary bonus."

 We use it all the time, but what does it really mean?
 IT Glossary